-Based on SGA recommendation, the Housing Commitment Agreement was created to help maintain the fairness of the Lottery/Room Selection process.
+Based on Student Government recommendation, the Housing Commitment Agreement was created to help maintain the fairness of the Lottery/Room Selection process.
 Prior to completing the housing application you must agree to the Housing Commitment Agreement.
-Basically, the Housing Commitment Agreement acknowledges a student’s obligation to occupy his/her selected housing choice for the following academic year.
+Basically, the Housing Agreement acknowledges a student’s obligation to occupy his/her selected housing choice for the following academic year.
 In other words, if a student selects Baldwin 000 as their housing pick, they have agreed that they will live in that room in the fall.
-Failure to honor the Housing Commitment Agreement will result in a fine of one-fifth the semester cost of the selected room.
-If you discover that you will not be able to occupy your selected room for the following academic year, you must cancel housing via email with the Housing Office.
+Failure to honor the Housing Agreement will result in a fine of one-fifth the semester cost of the selected room.
+If you discover you are not be able to occupy your selected room for the following academic year, you must cancel housing via email to ResLife/Housing.

-A student who selects a room in one of the Suites (Foster, Hurst or McClintock) or McLendon Hall on the 2nd, 3rd, or 4th floor will be charged one-fifth of the semester cost of the selected room if he/she cancels their housing for the Fall semester at any time after making this selection, and before August 31, 2013.
+A student who selects a room in one of the Suites (Foster, Hurst or McClintock) or McLendon Hall on the 2nd, 4th, or 5th floor will be charged one-fifth of the semester cost of the selected room if he/she cancels their housing for the Fall semester at any time after making this selection, and before the Fall semester begins.
 Also, he/she will be assessed one-fifth of the semester cost for changing to another room outside of the Suites or McLendon 2nd.
-3rd, or 4th , floors after Room Selection and prior to the first day of fall semester classes.
+4th, or 5th , floors after Room Selection and prior to the first day of fall semester classes.

-A student selecting a room other than in the Suites or McLendon 2nd, 3rd, or 4th floors must cancel housing with the Housing Office, in writing, before June 1, 2013, to avoid a fine.
+A student selecting a room other than in the Suites or McLendon 2nd, 4th, or 5th floors must cancel housing by sending an email to ResLife/Housing Office, in writing, before July 15, to avoid a fine.

 Important Components Of The Housing Commitment Agreement

-Keeping the Housing Office informed of your situation helps avoid misunderstandings that may lead to a fine.
-You should follow up with the Housing Office as your situation changes.
-Notify the Housing Office if there is a chance that you may have to cancel housing over the summer.
+It is important to communicate with the ResLife/Housing staff, should your plans change as this helps to prevent misunderstandings that may lead to a fine.
+Please notify Residence Life/Housing via email if there is a chance you may have to cancel housing over the summer.

-B. All student who select Suites (Foster, Hurst or McClintock) or, a McLendon Hall suite on the 2nd, 3rd or 4th floors and cancels housing after selecting this room and before August 31, 2013, will be charged for violating the Housing Commitment Agreement.
+B. All student who select Suites (Foster, Hurst or McClintock) or, a McLendon Hall suite on the 2nd, 4ht or 5th floors and cancels housing after selecting this room and before the Fall semester begins, will be charged for violating the Housing Commitment Agreement.

 The fine for violating the Housing Commitment Agreement depends on the room chosen.
 The fine for each type of room is listed below:

-An appeal process exists for those students who feel that they have extraordinary circumstances.
+An appeal process exists for those students who feel they have extraordinary circumstances.

 Frequently Asked Questions